Shay Doron: WNBA

 Doron was drafted by the WNBA's New York Liberty with the 16th pick in April 2007.
 Assigned jersey # 2, she saw game action only seven times in the 2007 regular season, totaling 10 points and 3 rebounds in 35 minutes of play.
 Doron also played limited minutes during the Liberty's 2007 playoff appearances.

 After Shay Doron finished a successful season in Israel she has decided to take a few months off and to leave the New York Liberty before the beginning of the 2008 WNBA season.
 The New York Liberty approved her request on May 9, 2008.

 European leagues

-Doron played for defending champion Elitzur Ramle in the Israeli league during the 2007–2008 WNBA off-season.
-Ramle reached the semifinals of the EuroCup Women competition, then went on to win the Israeli league title.
+Doron played for defending champion Elitzur Ramla in the Israeli league during the 2007–2008 WNBA off-season.

+Ramla reached of the EuroCup Women competition on 2010–11 season, then went on to win the Israeli league title.

 In 2010, she played for Municipal MCM Târgovişte in the Romanian League.
 She was competing with her club also in the EuroCup.

 Shay Doron made her first return in the Israeli league in 2010 after she ended her contract in Romania and finally in 2014 after ending her contract in Turkey.

-She currently plays for Maccabi Ashdod.